 Book review: Peaceful Parents, Happy Kids

-My name is sArah Lee and I'm a psychotherapist working IN MANCHESTER city centre in the UK AND ON SKYPE.
+My name is sArah Lee and I'm a psychotherapist working IN MANCHESTER city centre in the UK AND ONLINE.

 There can be so much parenting advice available that you might feel overwhelmed and not know where to start.
 What should you read?
 Should you read as much as possible?
 Or maybe you decided not to read anything at all.
 These are both opposite ends of the spectrum and there is plenty of middle ground in between.
 For example choosing books which fit with your parenting approach or reading books on certain topics that you're struggling with.

-In attempting to link this (disclaimer: these are affiliate links) I realise that the UK publishers have changed the name which is a bit confusing.
+In attempting to link this, I realise that the UK publishers have changed the name which is a bit confusing.
 So I'll post links for both the UK and US versions.

 Below is the UK version: